 It’s a shame that more tracks on this album don’t possess the same harmonious balance between instrumentation and lyrics, as most tend to favor one side or the other, but rarely ever both.
 It’s what used to make Prince interesting and engaging, and so far, we just haven’t received that same level of craftsmanship we’ve come to expect from him.
 “The Same December” is also another strong track that has both good instrumentation and great lyrics, but the album does once again revert to insipid tracks after this one.
 For the moment however, sit back and enjoy the most meaningful lyrics on the album, as Prince tackles the topics of racism and division with an inspired vocal performance; almost like care and effort was put into this track!

-The instrumentation is really just more of the same, as Sonny T. and Michael B. give a solid foundation for Prince’s guitar to howl across the cramped stereo space, but things get really interesting a little before the two-and-a-half minute mark, when the song appears as if it will hit its crescendo, only to slow the BPM down.
-The composition borders on a heavier, alternative country sound before quickly snapping back into its normal BPM, where it does then speeds up and then finally give us a resolution.
-It’s the best song on the album, and although it is followed by a song similar in sound and subject matter in “Right the Wrong,” it’s clear this one doesn’t possess anywhere near the same grace “The Same December” has.
+The instrumentation is really just more of the same, as Sonny T. and Michael B. give a solid foundation for Prince’s guitar to howl across the cramped stereo space, but things get fascinating a little before the two-and-a-half minute mark, when the song appears as if it will hit its crescendo, only to slow the BPM down.
+The composition borders on a heavier, alternative country sound before quickly snapping back into its normal BPM, where it then speeds up, and then finally give us a resolution.
+This one really is the best song on the album, and although it is followed by a song similar in sound and subject matter in “Right the Wrong,” it’s clear that one doesn’t possess anywhere near the same grace “The Same December” has.

 Once was this ball with a line straight down the middle

 One side was black and the other one white

 That they spent their whole lives tryin’ to tell each other what time it was

 And all along it did not matter what either said